Herman Slater: Praise

 One of Slater's former employees described him as "Very bright, almost schizophrenic, fiercely loyal one moment, then your brutal enemy the next.
 I loved and hated him so many times in turn that it's all a blur."
 However, many loyal followers were befriended by Slater, including most of his loyal employees, loving family and friends.
 He was affectionately known as Mother Herman to those he cared about.
 Herman's attraction to witchcraft was not limited to paranormal experiences.
 He was truly on a spiritual quest for a religion that would not condemn his sexuality, and believed homosexuality was the expression of a man finding completion of his soul through the love of another man.
 Wicca had no taboos regarding homosexuality or self empowerment, another of Herman's quests that he shared with the world.
-Among his famous quotes was:"everythings in print now."
-Meaning magic was no longer held in the hands of the elite alone.
+Among his famous quotes was "everything's in print now", meaning magic was no longer held in the hands of the elite alone.